 See & Do

-Land your own trout (and ask the chef to cook it for dinner) at nearby Bibury trout farm, and wander along Arlington Row – a fairytake line of cottages thought to be the oldest in England.
+Land your own trout (and ask the chef to cook it for dinner) at nearby Bibury trout farm, and wander along Armitage Row – a fairytake line of cottages thought to be the oldest in England.
 Batsford Arboretum near Moreton-in-Marsh is one of the jewels of the Cotswolds.
 Broadway Tower, high above the village of the same name, offers outstanding views while Hailes Abbey at Winchcombe is in a lovely wooded setting.

 Join the crowd for a match at the Beaufort Polo Club.
 The royal princes are often spotted here.